steveseguin/websocket_server/README.md

 That said, it's fairly easy to optimize the message routing to get better performance and security when using VDO.Ninja.
 To demonstrate this, I've also included in this repository an optimized version of the websocket server (`vdoninja.js`), specifically designed to fill the role of a VDO.Ninja handshake server.
 Either the basic or this optimized version would work with VDO.Ninja as a handshake server, however the optimized version can handle more clients and has better routing isolation.

+### Alternative options

+You can use services like piesocket.com or Cloudflare workers, instead of self-hosting a websocket server as well.
+Just pointing that out, as self-hosting servers is a responsibility and carries a cost..

 ## Installation
 ```
 sudo apt-get update